JerryFleming/PyDoc/library/sys.rst

 .. data:: meta_path

-    A list of :term:`finder` objects that have their :meth:`find_module` methods called to see if one of the objects can find the module to be imported.
+    A list of :term:`查找器` objects that have their :meth:`find_module` methods called to see if one of the objects can find the module to be imported.
 The :meth:`find_module` method is called at least with the absolute name of the module being imported.
 If the module to be imported is contained in package then the parent package's :attr:`__path__` attribute is passed in as a second argument.
-The method returns ``None`` if the module cannot be found, else returns a :term:`loader`.
+The method returns ``None`` if the module cannot be found, else returns a :term:`加载器`.

     :data:`sys.meta_path` is searched before any implicit default finders or :data:`sys.path`.